 The Schengen Area is a zone of 27 European countries that have abolished passport controls at their mutual borders.
 A Schengen tourist visa (Type C) allows you to visit these countries for up to 90 days within any 180-day period.

 Getting the document package right is the single most controllable factor in a successful application.
+If you need a complete overview of the process, → Read our Ultimate Schengen Visa Guide.

 The Core Schengen Visa Document Checklist